API-Skeletons/zf-oauth2-doctrine/README.md

 ------------------------------

 By default this module includes a `oauth2.doctrineadapter.default` adapter.
-The adapter is used to create storage from services:
+The adapter is used to create storage from services.
+Add this configuration to your `config/autoload/zf-mvc-auth-oauth2-override.global.php`

 ```php
     'zf-mvc-auth' => array(